2. Testing a Dinf model¶

 Similarly, features extracted from the target dataset can be inspected

-by using the --target
+by using the --target option.

 dinf-plot features --seed 1 --model examples/bottleneck/model.py --target